 Taking the correct precautions when starting a dead battery can prevent dangerous outcomes.
 Jumping a battery is an easy procedure, but you must be certain to follow specific steps to avoid explosion and electrical system damage.

 - Use one of the (+) positive red jumper cables to clamp to the dead battery’s (+) positive post.

-- Use the other (+) positive red jumper cable to clamp to the working battery’s (+) positive post.
+- Take the other (+) positive red jumper cable to clamp to the working battery’s (+) positive post.

 - Use the (-) negative black jumper cable on the identical end of the jumper cable to clamp to the (-) negative black post of the working battery.

 - Extremely Vital!
 Use the other (-) negative black cable to connect to an unpainted clean metal surface under the hood of the disabled vehicle.
 DO NOT use the (-) negative black cable to connect to the post of the dead battery.
-Explosion could result.
+An explosion could result.